cds-snc/terraform-plan/README.md

 npm run prepare
 ```
 Husky provides a pre-commit hook that builds the `dist/index.js` used by the action.
 To test locally, [nektos/act](https://github.com/nektos/act) works well.

+# Policy
+[Open Policy Agent](https://www.openpolicyagent.org/) is used to check the `terraform plan` for changes.
+[Policies](./policy) are written in Rego and then compiled into a WebAssembly module using `npm run policy`.